 MoreBooks@Bham makes it easier for Students to suggest books to the Library.

-Our 3 Goals
+Our 3 Goals:

-1. Diversify: to diversify our collection and increase the range of books we stock by BAME (Black, Asian and Minority Ethnic), LGBTQ+ and disabled authors.
+• To diversify our collection and increase the range of books we stock by BAME (Black, Asian and Minority Ethnic), LGBTQ+ and disabled authors.
 Recommendations that amplify, celebrate and tell the history of under-represented groups are also most welcome.

-2. Support: to support students at the University by increasing our wellbeing and study success collections.
+• To support students at the University by increasing our wellbeing and study success collections.

-3. Supplement: to supplement core reading with modern, academic material that enables students to read around their subject more widely and to make connections/explore new areas of inquiry.
+• To supplement core reading with modern, academic material that enables students to read around their subject more widely and to make connections/explore new areas of inquiry.

 How easy is it to make a suggestion?